plaid/react-native-plaid-link-sdk/README.md

 For iOS OAuth to work, specific requirements must be met.
 * Redirect URIs must be [registered](https://plaid.com/docs/link/ios/#register-your-redirect-uri), and set up as [universal links](https://developer.apple.com/documentation/xcode/supporting-associated-domains).
+* Your native iOS application, must be configured with your associated domain.
+See your iOS [set up universal links](https://plaid.com/docs/link/ios/#set-up-universal-links) for more information.

 ### Android Setup